-Filters: Effluent from the secondary clarifiers flows into the cloth filter panels.
+Filters: Effluent from the secondary clarifiers flows into the cloth filter panels to further reduce the solids in the final plant effluent.
 Solids catch on the inside of the filter panels and as the solids build up on the inside of the filter it slows down the flow of water through the disc.
 This causes the water level inside the discs to rise, which triggers the disc to rotate and to begin a backwash cycle.

 Ultraviolet Disinfection (UV): Coliforms serve as indicator organisms of contamination of water sources from feces from warm-blooded animals and humans.
 UV disinfects by altering the DNA of the bacterial cells exposed to it.
 It has been found that UV radiation with a wavelength of approximately 254 nm is most efficient for disinfection purposes.
+The filtered effluent travels by the submerged UV bulbs, disinfecting it before discharge.

-Dissolved Air Flotation (DAF): The DAF thickening equipment takes the waste activated sludge (WAS) from the bioreactor.
-The DAF system has polymer added to make the solids clump together.
-Pressurized air is added into the bottom of the tank and small bubbles attach to the solid clumps making them float.
-The sludge can reach a concentration of about 10% solids which are then removed into a holding tank.
+Dissolved Air Flotation (DAF): The DAF thickening equipment takes some of the mixed liquor from the bioreactor for wasting to keep the bacteria population fresh.
+Polymer is added to form clumps then pressurized air is added into the bottom of the tank.
+Small bubbles attach to the solid clumps making them float.
+The floating sludge can reach a concentration of about 10% solids which are then removed into a holding tank.